 Digitisation, digitalisation, and improved data availability are key to all three directions to connect logistics operations in the cities to the other urban systems such as energy, the built environment, mobility and vehicles.
 As a result, innovations at the interface between the systems are made feasible.
 In addition, it also enables the visualisation of logistics and its impacts in the urban environment.

-The professorship of Smart Cities and Logistics is closely linked to the professorships of Urban Intelligence.
+The professorship of Smart Cities and Logistics is closely linked to the professorships of Urban Mobility Planning.